Rashaad Newsome / MATRIX 161

 In Venus de Video (2010), a recent collage, Newsome makes reference to two iconic representations of Venus—the Venus de Milo (Greek, late 2nd century BC) and Alessandro Botticelli’s Birth of Venus (c.
 1485).
 Newsome’s mythological goddess of love assumes the form of a big-bottomed video girl set against a field of jewel- encrusted flowers surrounded by a variety of glistening gems and gold and platinum chains, with a pink Lamborghini at its base.
 Carpeted in pearls, the background is surrounded by an ornate frame with four scallop shells that allude to the perch of Botticelli’s Venus.
 The frame is painted with Ferrari’s customized pearlescent car finishes in powder blue and white.
 This armorial achievement—an excessive display of luxury—toys with the stereotype of the hip-hop crowd.

-Rashaad Newsome on his MATRIX 161 exhibition:
+Rashaad Newsome on MATRIX 161:

 Watch Rashaad Newsome’s The Conductor: